Animal health

 • FAO has organized a Regional Proficiency Test for AI diagnosis in collaboration with Australian Centre for Disease Preparedness (ACDP), Geelong.

-• In Cambodia, a human infection with influenza A (H5N1) virus was confirmed in a 28-year-old man from village no. 22 (Maphey Pii), Chamkar Andong Commune, Camkar Leu District, Kampong Cham Province in January.
-The case reportedly had exposure to sick poultry prior to the onset.
+• In Cambodia, a human infection with influenza A (H5N1) virus were confirmed in a 28-year-old man from Kampong Cham Province in January [link], a 2 year 7 month old boy from Prey Veng Province in February [link], and a 3 year 6 month old boy from Kratie Province in March [link].
+The 1st and the 2nd cases reportedly had exposure to sick poultry prior to the onset.
 FAO Cambodia is collaborating with National Animal Health and Production Institute (NAHPRI)/ General Directorate of Animal Health and Production (GDAHP) and Institute du Pasteur Cambodge (IPC) to support the Cambodian Government.
-On 25 February, another case (fatal) was confirmed by the government.
-A 2 year 7 months old boy from Ta Ngok village, Romchek commune, Preah Sdach district, Prey Veng province tested positive for A(H5N1) virus [link].

 • FAO ECTAD Indonesia, along with various ministries and institutions, held an Avian Influenza Virus Preparedness meeting on 16 January 2025.
 The FAO Regional Office for Asia and the Pacific participated virtually, presenting the global and regional zoonotic Influenza situation.
 Cross-sector ministries and agencies shared updates on Indonesia's situation, surveillance, disease reporting, vaccination, and future strategies.
 The meeting agreed to strengthen coordination between ministries, enhance AIV surveillance in public health sectors, and monitor the spread of avian influenza in poultry, livestock, wildlife, and migratory birds as well as keep vigilance on occupational health of farm workers.